 With the rapid increase in crime rate and security breaches, there is a growing need to train employees to be security conscious; and with the continued increase in security threats and identity theft, large corporations are spending several thousands to millions of dollars – as well as time and effort – on securing their confidential information and their network.

 However, the objective behind these huge expenses can be totally defeated if employees do not understand what roles they need to play in the security plan.
-Even if an organization has strict security policies and state-of-the-art technology, it may still not be as secure as it should be.
-In fact, according to a 2006 research, a whopping 40% of the IT managers surveyed admitted that their organizations experienced at least one security breach in the last year.

 With the above in mind, you would agree that organizations need to do more in order to enhance the security of physical and information assets.
 Since carelessness on the part of employees is one of the most common channels through which vital information leaks, it is very important that organizations give their employees adequate security and awareness training.